-The Article 185 Programme is a long-term research programme that receives half of its funding from the EU Commission and half from the EU Member States.
-Formas participates in one Article 185 Programme – BONUS – Science for a better future of the Baltic Sea region, which examines the unique and sensitive Baltic Sea ecosystem and the development potential in the region.
+Article 185 programmes are long-term research programmes that receive half of their funding from the European Commission and half from the Member States.
+Formas participates in an Article 185 Baltic Sea programme called BONUS, which focuses on the unique, sensitive ecosystems of the Baltic Sea and the region’s development opportunities.

-Joint Programming or collaborative programme planning is a long-term process focussed om major societal challenges that no country alone can resolve (such as climate change, sustainable food production and long-term availability of water).
-The objective is to enable countries to work together to reach agreement on a common research agenda and to work jointly to resolve the challenges.
-For example, the ERA-Net instrument can be used to fund joint research projects.
-Formas participates in seven Joint Programming initiatives:
+A Joint Programming Initiative, JPI, is a joint programme plan and long-term process based on major challenges that countries alone cannot solve – such as climate change, sustainable food production and long-term access to water.
+The countries must agree on a common research agenda together and work towards a solution to the challenge.
+For example, ERA-Net can be used to fund joint research projects.

-- JPI Climate (Connecting climate knowledge for Europe), where Formas is a member of the steering group, together with the Swedish Research Council
+- Connecting climate knowledge for Europe, JPI Climate – Formas is a steering committee member together with the Swedish Research Council.

-- JPI FACCE (Agriculture, food security and climate change), where Formas is a member of of the steering group, together with the Swedish Ministry of Enterprise, Energy and Communications
+- Agriculture, food security and climate change, JPI FACCE – Formas is a steering committee member together with the Ministry of Enterprise and Innovation.

-- JPI HDHL (Healthy diet for a healthy life), where Formas is a member of the steering group
+- Healthy diet for a healthy life, JPI HDHL – Formas is a steering committee member.

-- JPI Oceans (Healthy and productive seas and oceans), where Formas is a member of the steering group, together with the Swedish Agency for Marine and Water Management
+- Healthy and productive seas and oceans, JPI Oceans – Formas is a steering committee member together with the Swedish Agency for Marine and Water Management.

-- JPI Water (Water challenges for a changing world), where Formas is a member of the steering group, together with the Swedish Agency for Marine and Water Management
+- Water challenges for a changing world, JPI Water – Formas is a steering committee member together with the Swedish Agency for Marine and Water Management.

-- JPI AMR (Antimicrobial resistance), where the Swedish Research Council is part of the steering group and Formas participates in calls for proposals and strategy work
+- Antimicrobial resistance, JPI AMR – The Swedish Research Council is a steering committee member and Formas participates in calls and strategic initiatives.

-Science Europe is an organisation based in Brussels that consists of European research funders and researchers.
-The mandate of Science Europe is to monitor and drive research policy issues that are important for EU Member States.
-Among other things, Science Europe has an impact on the structuring of the EU Framework Programme and makes recommendations on issues concerning research ethics, equality and open access to data and publications.
-In addition to Formas, the Swedish Research Council and Forte are also members of Science Europe.
+Among Formas’ research policy collaborations is Science Europe, which consists of European research funders and research-performing organisations.
+The mission of this Brussels-based organisation is to monitor and advocate for research policy issues that are vital to its members.
+Among other purposes, the work aims to influence the design of the EU framework programme and develop recommendations on issues of research ethics, gender equality and open access to data and publications.
+In addition to Formas, the Swedish Research Council and Forte are Swedish members of Science Europe.